-Asset growth is not possible without growth in member deposits.
+As all readers are aware, 2020 was a year unlike any other we have seen.
+The start of the year appeared relatively normal and then late in the first quarter the pandemic hit.
+Radius Credit Union was the same as every other business, guessing what the future would hold.
+As we progressed through the year assets continued to grow at a very rapid pace.
+We started the year at \$380 million in assets and ended the year at just over \$431.5 million.
 Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing the assets.
-Just like any other business, growth is seen as a positive.
-In 2019 Radius Credit Union has grown to almost \$379 million in managed assets, up from \$352 million in 2018.
-This establishes Radius Credit Union's reserves at \$25.9 million - all belonging to you, our 4,508 members.
+Member deposits increased from just over \$350 million to \$401 million over the course of the year.
+Radius Credit Union's equity ended the year at \$27.9 million - all belonging to you, our 4,513 members.
 We continue to strive for growth in our equity in these challenging interest rate markets.

 Despite being a financial co-operative, Radius is still a business.
 While the primary focus is not profit, we do have to generate a sufficient operating surplus to meet operating expenses, build capital and return something to members if possible.
+The credit union generates revenue through interest margin, which is still the largest source of income, service charges and commissions.
+With the onset of the pandemic, the Canadian Economy ground to a halt.
+The Federal Government reduced interest rates to an all-time low in efforts to stabilize the economy, as well as provide financial relief for borrowing Canadians.
+This significant and rapid decline of interest rates put a great deal of pressure on the credit union's profit margin.
+The interest margin started the year at 2.25% and ended the year at 1.70%.
+While this does not appear to be a large decline percentage wise, it translates into a decline of just over \$2.3 million in earnings.
+On the other side of the income and expense statement there too was a decline.
+The decline in expense was just over \$22 thousand.
+This was due to reduced travel, a reduction in sponsorship of community events and development activities, as well as less meeting expenses.
+The expense number would have shown a larger reduction; however, we did have to increase our provision for expected loan losses by almost \$200 thousand and wrote the foreclosed property value down by an additional \$250 thousand.

-The credit union generated revenue through interest margin, which is still the largest source of income, service charges and commissions.
-On the other side of the income statement there was an increase in operating costs.
-This was due to a change in fees associated with investment pricing at SaskCentral, combined with increased costs associated with the foreclosed property.
-Profitability was reasonable with retaining \$1,878,153 in income after payment of patronage on member held equity accounts and taxes.
-The board approved 3.50% interest payment on member equity accounts.
-The retained earnings were moved to the capital to ensure a strong base for future growth and opportunities.
+With all this uncertainty and economic strain, we are pleased to report retained earnings of \$1,981,742 after payment of patronage on member held equity accounts and taxes.
+The board approved 2.50% interest payment on member equity accounts.
+The retained earnings move to the capital to ensure a strong base for organizational stability and future growth.